oliviawestmacottssw/SSW.Rules.Content/rules/do-you-give-clients-a-warm-welcome/rule.md

-You should do a role-play with your manager being the client.
+[greyBox]  You should do a role-play with your manager being the client.
 Then get feedback on how he/she found the experience.
+  [/greyBox]